Introduction to Stock Market

 When you trade, you are placing an order; let’s now look at the different types of orders:

-When a stock is bought or sold at the current market price, it is called the “market order.”
+When a stock is bought or sold at the current market price, it is the “market order.”
 If there are differences between the actual price and the quoted price, it is because of the rapid price fluctuations.

 Another order is the “stop order” or the “limit order.”
 Here when it is a stop order, the broker is instructed to trade at a particular stock price, while a limit order requires the broker to sell at a specified stock price or something better.

-When orders remain active until it is canceled is called a “good ’til canceled” (GTC) order and when an order remains active only till the end of a current trading day is the “day order.”
+When orders remain active until canceled is a “good ’til canceled” (GTC) order and when an order remains active only till the end of a current trading day is the “day order.”
 Stocks are usually traded in multiples of 100 and known as the “round lot“; conversely, trading in any other amount is known as an “odd lot.”

 There are two conditions of the stock market- it can be a bull market or a bear market.
 A bull market indicates the constant upward movement of the stock market, whereas a bear market indicates a continuous downward trend.